remix-run/react-router/docs/api/components/Route.md

 ### `name`

-The name of the route, used in the `Link` component and the router's transition methods.
+The unique name of the route, used in the `Link` component and the router's transition methods.

 ### `path`